christopher-besch/homepage/src/articles/16_open_source/open_source.md

 This would be a *fork* of LibreOffice Writer.
 Now it's up to the users to choose which version of LibreOffice Writer they want to use; the original or your fork?
 This is actually very common in Open-Source.
-People come up with all sorts of crazy ideas that are sometimes so radical the original developers don't want to upstream them.
+People come up with all sorts of crazy ideas that are sometimes, so radical the original developers don't want to upstream them.
 LibreOffice Writer itself is actually a fork of OpenOffice Writer, btw.
 (And OpenOffice Writer is a fork of StarOffice Writer.)
-The LibreOffice Writer implemented such cool new features they gathered so many people around them, they dwarfed the older OpenOffice and StarOffice Writer.
+The LibreOffice Writer developers implemented such cool new features they gathered so many people around them, they dwarfed the older OpenOffice and StarOffice Writer.

 In contrast to Closed-Source software, there isn't just a single corporation deciding how things should be.
 The power lies with the people.